-15.1 Specific criteria, policies and procedures are in use to professional programmes. for admission to the
+15.1 Specific criteria, policies and procedures are in use f professional programmes. or admission to the

 Exceeds compliance

 Complies

 Partially complies

 Does not comply

 15.2 Specific criteria, policies and procedures are prospective candidates. made known to

 Exceeds compliance

 Complies

 Partially complies

 Does not comply

 15.3 All students are selected on equal terms.

-Exceeds compliance ALL CORRESPONDENCE TO BE ADDRESSED TO THE REG ISTRAR
+Exceeds compliance